Checks if the application has execute permissions for the given path.

 The new path.

-if the operation was successful, false
+true if the operation was successful, false otherwise.

 Removes a file or an empty directory at the given path.